-Part C. MS4 Information and Data Collection Results, Year 12
+Part C. MS4 Information and Data Collection Results, Year 13

-Annual Monitoring and Data Collection, Year 12
+Annual Monitoring and Data Collection, Year 13

-Information and data that the MS4 collected to meet the annual monitoring requirement of IEPA's General NPDES Permit No. ILR40 are summarized below.
+Information and data that the MS4 collected to meet the monitoring requirement of the version of IEPA's General NPDES Permit No. ILR40 that applied to the reporting period are summarized below.

-IDDE Monitoring and Data Collection, Year 12
+IDDE Monitoring and Data Collection, Year 13